portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Target Currency:

 - Taxes: Charges imposed by government authorities on certain financial activities.

+- Trade: The purchase and/or selling of a security.
+An open trade is created for each buying transaction and converted to a closed trade upon selling.

 - Transaction: an operation that alters the state of a portfolio.